TheTechnobear/MEC/docs/DEVNOTES.md

 this file is more general notes,ideas and current status

 # Project
-SoundplaneLite - stripped down soundplane software, all in one folder (in use) Eigenharp -  including EigenFreeD, latest version of EigenFreeD, which will cease to exist in other forms(!?) (have to think about Max external here)
+mec-api - a framework for integrating expressive devices mec-app - standalone app, built on mec-api mec-vst - VST/AU, built on mec-api mec-app - bela app, built on mec-api

-Push 2 - controlling code for Push2, currently only test stuff Mec - code which binds controller software into a useable form i.e. with Midi/Osc output external - external code i.e. projects like oscpack/libusb/rtmidi etc
+SoundplaneLite - stripped down soundplane software, all in one folder (in use) cease to exist in other forms(!?) (have to think about Max external here) Push 2 - controlling code for Push2, currently only test stuff Mec - code which binds controller software into a useable form i.e. with Midi/Osc output external - external code i.e. projects like oscpack/libusb/rtmidi etc